mdda/mdda.github.io/_posts/AI/2017-06-22-presentation-at-tensorflow.md

 - AIAYN
 - NLP
 layout: post
-published: false
+published: true
 ---
 {% include JB/setup %}

-Sam Witteveen and I recently started the TensorFlow and Deep Learning Singapore group on MeetUp, and [the fifth MeetUp](https://www.meetup.com/TensorFlow-and-Deep-Learning-Singapore/events/240386386/) was again hosted by Google.
+Sam Witteveen and I started the TensorFlow and Deep Learning Singapore group on MeetUp in February 2017, and [the fifth MeetUp](https://www.meetup.com/TensorFlow-and-Deep-Learning-Singapore/events/240386386/) was again hosted by Google.

-This 30 minutes talk (which was intended to last 1 hr, but was cut short due to others running long) included a
+This 30 minute talk (which was intended to last between 45 minutes and 1 hour, but was cut short due to others running long) included a
 <a href="https://github.com/mdda/deep-learning-workshop/blob/master/notebooks/2-CNN/7-Captioning/4-run-captioning.ipynb" target="_blank">
 Keras version of a number of Captioning models</a>  :